3c-lab/3c-lab.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: **Looking to understand conditional and individual differences in brain states.**
+subtitle: <strong>Looking to understand conditional and individual differences in brain states.</strong>
 profile:
   align: right
   image: STOCK_Geisel.jpg